Reggae112/02806site/Final Assignment.markdown

 {%include crimeplot.html%}

-When we look at how the bike crimes distribute themselves geographically across the city seen on the map below, which shows the total number of crimes - that is Grand, petite and robberies combined.
+When we look at how the bike crimes distribute themselves geographically across the city seen on the map below, which shows the total number of crimes combined.
 We see that it does look slightly familiar to the ones displaying the ratio of bike parking per person.
 Again whether this is due to more bikes in general or more bikes available for thieving due to outside parking is difficult to say.

 {%include Biketheft.html%}

 #### Are the NYC bikers satisfied?
 So now we have delved into how the number of bike parkings have increased through recent years - but is it enough to satisfy the demand of New Yorkers?
 One way to investigate this is diving into the logs of requests made to the city for in-building bicycle parking.